pmunts/libsimpleio/README.txt

        libremoteio.dll have now been published to [12]NuGet..
      * 16 August 2018 -- Rebuilt the C# library .dll files to target .Net Framework 4.6.1.
 Cleaned up the C# library .dll and package metadata.
-Added an experimental [13].Net Standard library builder.
+Added experimental [13].Net Standard library builders for libsimpleio and libremoteio.
 The published libraries will remain .Net Framework 4.6.1 for now, as there are still some issues using .Net Standard libraries with Mono.
 Also performed some general file reorganization and house cleaning.

 Documentation